How to Deal With a Spouse Who Constantly Criticizes You

 If your spouse is mature enough to look in the mirror and admit the true reasons for the anger, your marriage will change for the better.
 But if not, you still need to understand the dissatisfaction is most likely not about what you do or don't do.
 And if you weren't there, chances are someone else would be hearing comments.

-Be Aware of Your Choices in How You React
+Be Aware of Your Choices and of How You React

 Our most common responses include fight and flight.
 To fight is to literally provoke an argument by, say, hurling a barb back at your spouse.
 Flight is disengaging, whether by physically leaving the room, or pulling away emotionally.
 Both responses only serve to prolong the tension between you.